 How does the drug interact with i-Pill Emergency Contraceptive Pill, 1 Tablet:

-Taking i-Pill Emergency Contraceptive Pill, 1 Tablet and felbamate together can reduce the effects of i-Pill Emergency Contraceptive Pill, 1 Tablet which may result in a higher risk of breakthrough bleeding and unexpected pregnancy.
+Taking i-Pill Emergency Contraceptive Pill, 1 Tablet and Boceprevir may reduce the blood levels and effects of i-Pill Emergency Contraceptive Pill, 1 Tablet, which may make it less reliable as a form of birth control.

 How to manage the interaction: